 Herbal EM is the mixture of effective microorganisms and herbs.
 It is a simple solution to ward off insects like yellow flies, mealybugs or fungi on plant leaves.

 Gentle on plants, gentle on human, this stuff is also cheap to make and multiply.
 Even if overused, your plants won't be burned.
 Let's see how to make it now:

 - 1 L EM

-We will now explain a bit about the ingredients we use, so you can understand them more easily:
+We will now explain a bit about the ingredients we use, so you can understand them a bit more easily:

-here you can use de-chlorinated water as the base mixture for our solution.
+Here you can use de-chlorinated water as the base mixture for our solution.
 If you use tap water, remember to let it air out 1-2 days so the chlorine can evaporate out.
-Chlorine kills bacteria and we may not want it in our mix.
+As the chlorine in water kills bacteria so we may not want it in our mix.